Do Water Restrictions Effectively Mitigate Droughts?

 Effective Conservation Strategies

-Municipalities trying to conserve water need to use an arsenal of conservation tactics to promote behavior changes.
+Municipalities trying to conserve water must use an arsenal of conservation tactics to promote behavior changes.
 Calling for voluntary restrictions can be a helpful way of introducing an upcoming drought season.
 However, voluntary measures tend to be the least effective.
 Most people will not change their water use habits if given a choice.

 Some of the most effective water conservation strategies are those that affect residents in their wallets.
 The ability to assess drought surcharges provides greater authority to conservation messaging.
 When breaking the rules costs money, people pay more attention.